open-mv-sandbox/daicon/README.md

 To support this, daicon can be transpiled to C/C++ using WebAssembly as an intermediate, using `wasm2c` from the WebAssembly Binary Toolkit.

+## Common Issues

+### HTTP Multipart Ranges Unsupported

+Some S3-compatible CDNs, including AWS and minio, **do not support** multipart ranges in HTTP requests.

+Currently, if multipart is not supported, the entire source file will be fetched at once by daicon.
+This can significantly degrade performance, or even fail entirely, if the source file is large.

+In the future, we may implement mitigations for this issue.
+For testing, we are using NGINX, which does support multipart ranges.

 ## Crates